OrsanZ/OpenDarkCore/README.md

 OpenDarkCore has 5 different operation modes, 4 of those for lighting and 1 for the mouses DPI.

-To use these operation modes, OpenDarkCore needs ~~**root privileges**~~ permission to write to the mouse.
+To use these operation modes, OpenDarkCore needs permission to write to the mouse.

-You can either run OpenDarkCore as root (which is not recommended), or install the udev rule _99-opendarkcore.rules_ into your _/etc/udev/rules.d/_, and then add yourself to the group _odc_, using:
+You can either run OpenDarkCore as root (which is far from recommended), or install the udev rule _99-opendarkcore.rules_ into your _/etc/udev/rules.d/_, and then add yourself to the group _plugdev_, using:

 ```
-sudo usermod -a -G odc <your user>
+sudo usermod -a -G plugdev <your user>
 ```

 After doing so, you should be able to use OpenDarkCore as a non-root user.
 Keep in mind that for now, the CORSAIR Dark Core RGB **Non-SE** is not supported.
 If you have that mouse, please open an issue, so I can get its ProductID and make it compatible.